iammahesh09/Angular-Tutorials/README.md

 	The Component has four important parts

+		Import Statement
-		Import Statement - The Import statement imports the dependencies required by this component.
+			- The Import statement imports the dependencies required by this component.

+		Classes
-		Classes - The class contains the application logic.
+			- The class contains the application logic.
 It is decorated by the @Component class decorator.

-		Template - .html
+		Template
+			- The template defines the Layout of the View and defines what is rendered on the page.
+Without the template,  there is nothing for Angular to render to the DOM.

 		Metadata
+			S- Metadata Provides additional information about the component to the Angular.